altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Update number of pivs when deleting uploaded
    - Swipe sideways to navigate months in uploaded
    - Put hometags at top of tagging list
-   - In local, complement of blue bar should be green with how much you organized
    - When it says "you are all done", add button that takes you to the next non empty page
    - Tag as organized/unorganized
 - Finish annotated source code: tagService, storeService, tools.